 proposals.
 With an emphasis on big ideas, impartial analysis and pragmatic solutions, New America invests in outstanding individuals whose ability to communicate to wide and influential audiences can change the country's policy discourse in critical areas, bringing promising new ideas and debates to the fore.

 Launched in 1999, the foundation was guided through a period of rapid growth by founding president Ted Halstead.
-The institute is now led interim President Rachel L. White. and an outstanding Board of Directors, chaired by Eric Schmidt.
-Anne-Marie Slaughter, our next president, will ascend to her position on September 1.
-New America is headquartered in Washington D.C.
+The institute is now led by President Anne-Marie Slaughter and an outstanding Board of Directors, chaired by Eric Schmidt.